A Mine Safety and Health Administration Refresher Training Module for Stone, Sand & Gravel Workers

 Why You Should Include This Module In Your Training Plans

-The opioid crisis is an on-going public health crisis that has impacted millions of Americans.
+The opioid crisis is an ongoing public health crisis that has impacted millions of Americans.
 Analyses of the death certificates of those who have died of opioid overdose show that workers in physically-demanding jobs have been disproportionately impacted.
-“Extraction worker” – a category that includes stone, sand and gravel miners -- is the leading occupation of those who have died from prescription opioids.
-Additionally, injured miners are more likely to receive opioids from doctors for their pain, and those prescriptions are longer and higher dose than those with other occupations.
-Risk factors for stone, sand and gravel workers include exposure to hazards that can cause painful injuries, such as falls from equipment and sedentary work, a leading cause of low back pain.
+“Extraction worker” – a category that includes stone, sand, and gravel miners -- is the leading occupation of those who have died from prescription opioids (Centers for Disease Control: Occupational Patterns in Unintentional and Undetermined Drug-Involved and Opioid-Involved Overdose Deaths).

 For the PowerPoint slides, Facilitators' Guide, and the Participant Handout, please email: Cora_Roelofs@uml.edu.

 This project is funded by the Alpha Foundation for the Improvement of Mine Safety and Health.
 The views, opinions and recommendations expressed herein are solely those of the authors and do not imply any endorsement by the Alpha Foundation, its directors and staff.